-11 Movies Based On True Stories Coming Out This Fall & Winter That You Simply Can't Miss
+11 True Story Movies Out This Fall & Winter

 Some of the greatest movies have been based on true stories.
 Think about it — The Imitation Game, All The President's Men, Schindler's List, Erin Brockovich — the list goes on and on.
 All movies based on true stories, all exceptional films.
 Of course, just because a film is based on a true story does not mean that it will always be exceptionally good, but there's always a chance.
 There's never been a shortage of interesting, real-life events to inspire movie adaptations, and this upcoming fall and winter season has no shortage of such films.